CyberHansel/JWT/README.md

 Implementation flaw is that server doesn't verify the signature of any JWTs that it receives
 Changing JWT "user": value to administrator is possible to connect to restricted /admin panel
 ## JWT authentication bypass via flawed signature verification
+Change the value of sub claim to administrator
+Select the header of the JWT, change the value of the alg parameter to none